nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-signoff-Sorting.md

 $RPM = 37.5$

-The motor chosen meets all specifications.
+Therefore, the motor chosen meets all specifications.

 $\ $
 ### **Flipper:**